-Himeji Castle is one of the most important historic building in Japan.
-It was build in 16th century as a fortress of the feudal load and has preserved its original form for 400 years.
-The features of the castle are the beautiful white wall and ornamental design of architectures which give it the nickname of elegant bird, white heron.
+Himeji Castle is one of the most important historic buildings in Japan.
+It was built in 16th century as a fortress of the feudal load and has preserved its original form for 400 years.
+The features of the castle are the beautiful white wall and ornamental design of architectures which give it the nickname of elegant bird, white egret.

 See the castle under restoration